friedhelmensch/blindflug/README.md

 This app made use of that flaw by letting you select your destination and trying blind booking until the desired destination would show up as the "secret" destination.

-Since germanwings has removed their flaw from their website I am publishing my app.
+Since germanwings has removed the flaw from their website I am publishing my app.